AdarshhRai/AdarshhRai/README.md

 - 👋 Hi, I’m @AdarshhRai
 - 👀 I’m interested in C which stands for Coding as well as cricket
-- 🌱 I’m currently learning DSA done with dev
+- 🌱 I’m currently working as Data Specalist.
 - 💞️ I’m looking to collaborate on Hackerearth 1v1 we will have fun there
 - 📫 How to reach me email-iamadarshrai34@gmail.com